wooorm/markdown-rs/readme.md

 - [ ] (5) Containers: this will be rather messy, and depends a lot on how subtokenization is solved
-- [ ] (3) Lazy lines, in containers, in flow in a paragraph, a line does not need to be indented
 - [ ] (5) There’s a lot of rust-related choosing whether to pass (mutable) references or whatever around that should be refactored
 - [ ] (1) Support turning off constructs